-- Individual Level: Co-production relating to individual needs and support plans.
-For example, residents actively contributing to identifying needs at an assessment or contributing to a safeguarding review. - Service level: Co-production at the service level refers to how services are designed or delivered.
+- 1. Individual Level: Co-production relating to individual needs and support plans.
+For example, residents actively contributing to identifying needs at an assessment . - 2.
+Service level: Co-production at the service level refers to how services are designed or delivered.
 For example, residents participating in the planning of activities within a residential setting, being involved in staff recruitment, giving training to providers, developing service specifications, and playing an active role in the monitoring and evaluation of those services. - 3.
-Strategic level: Co-production at the strategic level relates to future service delivery planning.
+Strategic leve: Co-production at the strategic level relates to future service delivery planning.
 For example, reviewing how well services are performing, deciding how budgets are allocated, defining good practice and quality improvement at a 'high-level'.